 Properties are disposed of under the appropriate legislation and guidance.
 All costs, first tranche sales, and grants relating to the share of property sold are removed from the financial statements at the date of sale.
-Any grants received that cannot be repaid from the proceeds of sale are abated and the grants removed from the financial statements
+Any grants received that cannot be repaid from the proceeds of sale are abated and the grants removed from the financial statements.

-The Association sold five properties under right to buy in the year, thereby allowing some tenants to achieve their aspiration of becoming home owners.
+The Association sold one property under right to buy in the year.